xxswingxx/search-query-parser/README.md

 A Simple parser of query for the searching.

-It behaves somply like as follows:
+It behaves simply like as follows:

 - parses 2 style of query, **key:value** and simple text format.
  - key and value that is separated by '**:**'.